TheIcyColdPenguin/Competition-Project-Cycloid/README.md

     ```
     http://localhost:PORT_NUMBER
     ```
     where the `PORT_NUMBER` is shown in the output of the command line where the server was created.
-    Note: Make sure there are no spaces in the URL
+    Note: Make sure there are no spaces in the URL.

 ---